 Our vision is to establish the UK as the primary global research and manufacturing hub for Compound Semiconductor (CS) Technologies.

-We aim to combine and connect the UK research excellence in compound semiconductors, with the very best translational facilities and the new Compound Semiconductor Catapult to support the UK CS industry and UK industry users of CS.
-The combined activity will provide a path from enabling fundamental research through wafer, device and integrated chip manufacturing research into product prototyping, reliability testing and system qualification at the Compound Semiconductor Catapult.
+Our mission is to combine and connect the UK research excellence in CS, with the very best translational facilities and the Compound Semiconductor Catapult to support the UK CS industry and UK industry users of CS.
+The combined activity provides a path for enabling fundamental research through wafer, device and integrated chip manufacturing research into prototyping, reliability testing and system qualification.

 Our work aims to radically boost the uptake and application of CS technology by applying the manufacturing approaches of Silicon to CS.
 It exploits the highly advantageous electronic, magnetic, optical and power-handling properties of CS while utilising the cost and scaling advantage of Silicon technology where suitable.
 And it generates novel integrated functionality, such as sensing, data processing and communication.
 Our researchers have a track record in innovation and impact, complementary technical capability and the individual skill sets that can combine to create new solutions to the identified major scientific challenges in manufacturing.